Chris44442/bare_rusty_metal/README.md

 To build the tool you need:
 - Host PC with Rust and Cargo installed
 - A cross compiler `rustup target add armv7a-none-eabi`
-- A device with an ARM Cortex-A9 or from the same family
+- A device with an ARM Cortex-A9 (or similar) running U-Boot (tested with SPL 2023.04)

 ## Build the tool